mati3230/PointNetTransfer/README.md

 *python s3dis_prepare.py --mode blocks*

-A directory *./Scenes/S3DIS* will be created where the blocks of the point clouds and their corresponding labels are stored.
+A directory *./Scenes/S3DIS* will be created where the point clouds and their corresponding labels are stored.
+The blocks which are used to train the PointNet are stored in *Blocks/S3DIS*.
 After that, the training can be started by calling

 *python train.py*